CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Repository:

-* versioned storage of "all" CNMAT's software and related content.
+* versioned storage of _all_ CNMAT's software and related content.

 Support: